Sonardhruv/MLresearchPaper/README.md

 **Visualization:** Libraries like `matplotlib` and `seaborn` were used for potential data trend and model performance visualizations.
 Data trends and model performance were visualized using Figma and Mermaid as well.

+## Materials & Methods

+**Code Repository:** The complete code implementation for this research is available at the following GitHub repository: [https://github.com/Sonardhruv/MLresearchPaper](https://github.com/Sonardhruv/MLresearchPaper)

+**Dataset:** The dataset used in this study is the "Hospital Readmissions" dataset, accessed from Kaggle at the following URL: [https://www.kaggle.com/datasets/dubradave/hospital-readmissions](https://www.kaggle.com/datasets/dubradave/hospital-readmissions).

+**Selection Method:** The choice of the Bi-LSTM and XGBoost models was driven by their potential to capture different aspects of the complex relationships within the patient data relevant to predicting readmission.

+* **Bi-LSTM:** Given that patient medical records can exhibit temporal patterns (e.g., changes in lab values, medication history), a Bidirectional Long Short-Term Memory (Bi-LSTM) network was selected.
+Bi-LSTMs excel at processing sequential data by considering information from both past and future time steps within a sequence.
+While the current implementation treats each patient encounter as a single time step after initial preprocessing, the Bi-LSTM's capability to handle sequential dependencies makes it a suitable choice for potential future expansions that might incorporate longitudinal patient data or order-dependent features.
+It allows the model to learn intricate relationships that might be missed by traditional feedforward networks.

+* **XGBoost:** XGBoost, a highly effective gradient boosting algorithm, was chosen as the primary classification model due to its proven performance on structured, tabular datasets.
+After the data preprocessing and potential feature extraction (or direct use of preprocessed features) that the Bi-LSTM could contribute to in more complex sequential scenarios, XGBoost's ability to handle non-linear relationships, feature interactions, and its regularization techniques make it robust and less prone to overfitting.
+The combination aims to leverage the Bi-LSTM's capacity for learning complex data representations (especially if temporal aspects were more explicitly encoded in future iterations) with XGBoost's powerful classification capabilities.

+The evaluation metrics were selected to provide a comprehensive understanding of the model's predictive performance:

+* **Accuracy:** To measure the overall correctness of the predictions.
+* **Precision:** To assess the proportion of correctly predicted readmissions out of all instances predicted as readmission.
+* **Recall:** To evaluate the proportion of actual readmissions that were correctly identified by the model.
+* **F1-score:** To provide a balanced measure of precision and recall, particularly useful in scenarios with potential class imbalance.
+* **AUROC (Area Under the Receiver Operating Characteristic curve):** To assess the model's ability to discriminate between patients who will and will not be readmitted across different classification thresholds.
+* **Error Rate:** To quantify the overall misclassification rate.
+* **Specificity:** To measure the model's ability to correctly identify patients who will not be readmitted.
+* **Matthews Correlation Coefficient (MCC):** To provide a balanced measure of the quality of the binary classification, especially useful when dealing with imbalanced datasets, as it considers all four outcomes in the confusion matrix.

 ## Citations

 Kaggle Dataset: Hospital Readmissions – https://www.kaggle.com/datasets/dubradave/hospital-readmissions